 As part of your trip to the Mount Rushmore area, we recommend adding a day trip to visit Devils Tower National Monument.
-The loop is 230 miles long and includes a drive through the Black Forest and stops at Spearfish, Deadwood, and Sturgis.
+The 230-mile-long loop includes a drive through the Black Forest and stops at Spearfish, Deadwood, and Sturgis.

 Rapids City to Devils Tower